HackYourFuture/yourpersonalbrand/yourcurriculum.md

 Once you submitted your CV, please be sure to continue to update it in the same file.
 That way we can assure that every time we share it with a prospective employer, we share your most up to date version.

-Remember: If for any reason you decide not to use our template pack, be sure to use templates that are not flexible and that allows for collaboration: If you send the HYF team a PDF it is VERY hard and time consuming for us to provide you with feedback, so we won't do so.
+**Remember:** If for any reason you decide not to use our template pack, be sure to use templates that are not flexible and that allows for collaboration: If you send the HYF team a PDF it is VERY hard and time consuming for us to provide you with feedback, so we won't do so.
 Instead, please use google docs or (even better) stick to some of the templates we share with you on this guide!
 If you have ideas on how to make them better, send a PRs with your thoughts and we might incorporate them on the next release!

 ## 5. Bonus: The Cover Letter (Coming soon!)

-> Done with your CV?
-Time to polish on your LinkedIn Profile!
+**8Done with your CV?
+Time to polish on your LinkedIn Profile!***